jonathan-vella/what-the-caf/learning_path_modules/04_ALZ_Accelerator/README.md

 ## Overview

+Successful cloud adoption is built on the strong foundations of the Cloud Adoption Framework Ready methodology.
+But what the hack is an Azure landing zone?

+Simply put, a landing zone is a multi-subscription Azure environment for hosting workloads, pre-provisioned through code.

+Out-of-the-box it accounts for scale, security, governance, networking, and identity.
+It  enables application migration, modernization, and innovation at enterprise-scale for all customers irrespective of size in Azure.

+This approach considers all platform resources that are required to support the customer's application portfolio and doesn't differentiate between infrastructure as a service or platform as a service.

+Watch this [short video](https://www.youtube.com/watch?v=VTnqUDMchXA) to learn more.

+---

+# About the hackathon

 In this hackathon, you will learn how to **make design decisions and deploy the Azure landing zone conceptual architecture**.
 You will get familiar with the design areas and design principles of Azure Landing Zones.